lb930/AWS/S3 to MySQL RDS/readme.md

 ### Connect to the MySQl instance with MySQL Workbench

 Now it's time to connect to your database instance with MySQL workbench so you can run queries.
 Open MySQL Workbench and click on the + symbol next to MySQL Connections.
-Pick a connection name and fill in the hostname with the enpoint of your AWS MySQL instance.
-Username is the ones you used when you created the instance on AWS (username defualt is admin).
+Pick a connection name and fill in the hostname with the endpoint of your AWS MySQL instance.
+Username is the one you used when you created the instance on AWS (the default is admin).
 You can find your username in the 'Configuration' tab of your database on AWS.
-Once you hit OK, you will be prompted for the password you chose on AWS for the database.
+Once you hit OK, you will be prompted for the password you chose on AWS.

 ![](https://raw.githubusercontent.com/lb930/AWS/main/S3%20to%20MySQL%20RDS/Screenshots/workbench.PNG)